 Grade Point Average

-Students who receive grades must maintain a minimum GPA of 2.0 after having completed 8 graded credits at Empire State College.
+Students who receive grades must maintain a minimum GPA of 2.0 after having completed 8 graded credits at Empire State University.
 If after earning 8 graded credits, the GPA falls below 2.0 and the student can restore the GPA with 16 graded additional credits, the student is eligible to receive federal financial aid.
 If the student cannot, or does not, restore the GPA to 2.0 after earning 16 additional graded credits, he or she is ineligible for federal financial aid.
 Students who receive narrative-only evaluations are not required to meet the GPA expectations.

 A student who is permitted to re-enroll because of an exception to the GPA expectations is not eligible for federal financial aid.
 However, if there are mitigating circumstances, the student may appeal as described later.